jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-10-15.md

 * We need more questions for him.

 Tasks:
+* First task: Give this guy a name.
+Ravick van der Merwe.

 Notes:

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 dasa.org.za Website